 - Payments can be geared to seasonal trading where appropriate.

-The bank will seek to ensure that the business is viable on its own profitability and that the security is being used as a backup.
+The bank will seek to ensure that the business is viable based on its own profitability and that the security is only being used as a backup.

-- Acceptable security – freehold property, shares, life policies, bonds and guarantees – these are normally regarded by the banks as tangible security.
+- Acceptable security, such as freehold property, shares, life policies, bonds and guarantees are normally regarded by the banks as tangible security.

-- Book debts – factoring – can be undertaken through a specialist factoring organisation.
+- Invoice factoring can be undertaken through a specialist factoring organisation.

-- Intangible – a floating charge on all other assets – is only applicable to limited companies.
+- Having a floating charge on all other assets is only applicable to limited companies.

 5. Remuneration of the bank